-The NDP places great importance on developing Ireland's cities as centres for economic success and population growth, including Limerick City.
+The NDP places great importance on developing Ireland's cities as centres for economic success and population growth, including Limerick City, reiterating the aim of the National Planning Framework in seeking to grow Limerick City by at least 50% between 2016 and 2040.
 It supports the implementation of the Limerick 2030 strategy (see below) to promote urban development in Limerick City.
-A range of infrastructure projects across Limerick City and County are identified including University Hospital Limerick ward block upgrades, support for investment in the Atlantic Corridor road network including the M20 Limerick to Cork, the N21/N69 Foynes to Limerick (Including Adare Bypass) Road (with improved access to Shannon Foynes Port), and potential improvements to the Dublin-Limerick rail lines.
+A range of infrastructure projects across Limerick City and County are identified including Limerick Hospital University Hospital Limerick ward block upgrades, BusConnects Limerick, the Limerick Flood Relief Scheme, support for investment in the Atlantic Corridor road network including the M20 Limerick to Cork, the N21/N69 Limerick to Adare and Foynes (with improved access to Shannon Foynes Port.), Colbert Station upgrades, expansion of the Limerick City suburban rail network, and potential improvements to the Dublin-Limerick rail lines.